pnw-henry/plant-daddy/README.md

 * Update the Home page to be more visually pleasing and interactive.
 * Add more detailed plant information.

+## Special Thanks

+The images currently being used were obtained from various plant stores.
+These will be updated with my own at a later time.
+If you'd like an image to be taken down, please contact me at henrye@gmail.com.
+Thank you!

 ## Contributing